Cicko/cicko/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
+  - Side projects as an Interactive Learning Platform for Coding
+  - Games inspired on agar.io with an educational point about Chemistry and Physics
+  - Tools for musicians
+  - Finishing some VR projects

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
+  - Docker containerization
+  - Java Backend
+  - Some JS Fullstack frameworks such Blitzjs

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with ...
+  - Big projects such the Chromium Browser.
+I already started an improvement I hope to PR soon

-- 💬 Ask me about ...
+- 💬 Ask me about
+  - Web and Apps development
+  - Game development
+  - Piano playing

-- 📫 How to reach me: ...
+- 📫 How to reach me:
+  - Mail: rudolfcickodev@gmail.com
+  - Instagram: @rcicko_music
+  - Twitter: @rudolfcicko2
+  - YouTube: Rudolf Cicko Music
+  - Facebook: Rudolf Cicko
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: In Spain they call me the Czech guy, in Czechia they call me the Spanish guy.
--->